- Doctoral Candidate

 - Predoctoral Instructor & Teaching Assistant

-Katja is passionate about museums—both in the physical and the virtual realm—and bridging history and art.
-After volunteering at the Bainbridge Island Historical Museum and completing a curatorial internship at the Center on Contemporary Art (CoCA) Seattle, she is currently a curatorial intern at The Wende Museum in Los Angeles where she works on a collborative project with the Cotsen Foundation exploring the influence of constructivism on Russian and East German textile design between the 1910s and the 1950s.
+Katja is passionate about museums—both in the physical and the virtual realm—and bridging history, art, and community education.
+She has volunteered at the Bainbridge Island Historical Museum and completed a curatorial internship at the Center on Contemporary Art (CoCA) Seattle.
+She is currently a curatorial and research graduate intern at The Wende Museum in Culver City, CA where she works on a collborative project with the Cotsen Foundation exploring the influence of constructivism on Russian and East German textile design between the 1910s and the 1950s.
 Next year, Katja will be the 2016-17 Greenberg Research Fellow at the USC Shoah Foundation Center for Advanced Genocide Research.

 Journalistic & Public Scholarship Publications: